Washington, D.C. Noncitizen Voting Challenge

 On March 20, 2024, a district court judged issued a ruling that the plaintiffs did not have standing to sue and dismissed the case.

 STATUS: On April 11, 2024, the right-wing plaintiffs appealed this case to the U.S. Court of Appeals for the District of Columbia.
-The appeal in ongoing.
+On April 29, 2024, the DCBOE filed their own appeal.
+The appeals are ongoing.

 Case Documents (State court)